Discovery Education 3M Young Scientist Challenge: History

 Formerly known as the Discovery Channel Young Scientist Challenge (DCYSC), the 3M Young Scientist Challenge was created in 1999 as an engineering research and exhibit competition for students in grades 5 through 8.
 It was sponsored primarily by Discovery Communications, Society for Science and the Public, and Elmer's Glue.
 Competitors were originally qualified for DCYSC by entering an International Science and Engineering-affiliated science fair and being nominated by a teacher or professional.

 Students completed an application that included several essays, which were then evaluated for communication abilities by DCYSC judges, who selected 400 semi-finalists and 40 finalists who received an all-expense-paid trip to Washington, D.C. to compete in the final competition.
 The finals consisted of two parts.
 The first was a research presentation, accounting for 20% of the total score, held at the Smithsonian's National Museum of Natural History, the National Academy of Sciences, or another academic national association that varied from year to year.
 The second was a series of six science-related challenges at the National Institutes of Health or the University of Maryland.
 Each challenge concluded with some type of presentation (e.g., a radio show, a TV show, or a news conference) worth 10% of the students' total score.
 Students also presented a simple science experiment, known as a Whelmer, in front of cameras for 15% of their score.
 The remaining 5% came from teamwork, as the finalists were split into eight teams consisting of five members each for the science challenges.

 In 2008, the contest became the Discovery Education 3M Young Scientist Challenge.
 Students no longer have to be nominated and now submit a 1-2 minute video clip as their form of entry.

+In 2017, Gitanjali Rao from Colorado won the top award for work on a lead detection in drinking water system.
+In 2018, Rishab Jain from Oregon won the Grand Award for a pancreatic cancer deep learning system.
 Kara Fan from San Diego won the 2019 top prize, with a nano-particle bandage concept.
 She made an anti-bacterial bandage with a silver particle solution to win the 2019 3M Young Scientist Challenge.
 In 2020, 14-year-old Anika Chebrolu from Frisco, Texas won the 3M Young Scientist Challenge, due to her endeavor to identify the spike protein of the SARS-CoV-2.
-In 2021, Sarah Park from Jacksonville, Florida won the Top Prize and the America’s Top Young Scientist title by creating the Spark Care+, a music therapy treatment device for mental health disorders that uses AI, galvanic skin response for sweat gland response, and photoplethysmography (PPG) for heart rate monitoring.
+In 2021, Sarah Park from Jacksonville, Florida won the Top Prize and the America's Top Young Scientist title by creating the Spark Care+, a music therapy treatment device for mental health disorders that uses AI, galvanic skin response for sweat gland response, and photoplethysmography (PPG) for heart rate monitoring.